Self Building

 These errands include obtaining a building permit, conducting due diligence on suppliers as well other tasks that must be completed ahead of the project.

-Although permits for construction of single houses are not too expensive, homeowners undertaking massive projects may have to pay anything from several hundreds to several thousands of dollars.
+Although permits for the construction of single houses are not too expensive, homeowners undertaking massive projects may have to pay anything from several hundred to several thousand of dollars.

 Planning permissions are usually calculated based on the square footage of the floor – at $470 per 75 square meters.
 For spaces above 3,750 square meters, the cost falls to $140 per 75 square meters up to a maximum of $300,000.